3 Ways Procurement Leaders Can Drive Sustainability in Their Supply Chains

 In the age of “stakeholder capitalism,” business leaders are coming to terms with the intrinsic nature of their own values and mission with that of their employees, customers, suppliers and communities.

-As companies strive to be more socially and environmentally conscious, business leaders must integrate these values throughout every aspect of the organisation.
+As companies strive to be more socially and environmentally conscious, business leaders must integrate these values throughout every aspect of the organization.

 “We often find that engaging human resources or marketing is an afterthought,” Dunham said during the Procurement Leaders event.
 “I would encourage procurement leaders to consider bringing in those teams earlier so that their efforts are in alignment with corporate strategy and they can find opportunities to make those goals known.”

-To achieve that cohesive company culture, companies are setting ambitious goals that require a level of collaboration they may not have dealt with before.
+To achieve that cohesive company culture, corporations are setting ambitious goals that require a level of collaboration they may not have dealt with before.

 Semiconductor company Intel has made significant investments and set goals to reduce the environmental footprint of its global manufacturing operations.
 In 2020, the company launched its RISE Strategy (responsible, inclusive, sustainable, and enabled) as a blueprint to scale its corporate sustainability goals.